Rosenlaui Glacier Gorge Tour

 Discover on your own or join a guided tour

-On a well-secured path you hike past massive waterfalls, romantic grottos and bizarre rock formations.
-The irrepressible energy of the glacier water is constantly palpable: sometimes it swirls around a glacier pot, sometimes it falls over a rock step, squeezes through a bottleneck, foams, bubbles, gurgles.
-Enormous, breathtaking, refreshing.
+On a well-secured path, you hike past mighty waterfalls, romantic grottos and bizarre rock formations.
+The unbridled energy of the glacier water is constantly palpable: sometimes it swirls around a glacier pot, sometimes it falls over a rock step, squeezes through a bottleneck, foams, bubbles and gurgles.
+Powerful, breathtaking, refreshing.

-The gorge is visited on the way up, through a primeval mountain forest the path leads back to the ticket office and to Café Schluchthüttli.
+The gorge is visited on the ascent, the path leads through a primeval mountain forest back to the ticket office and the Schluchthüttli café.
+The tour takes around 45 minutes and is suitable for walkers of all ages.

-The gorge can be explored very well on your own.
-However, upon reservation we will be happy to guide you through the gorge and tell you interesting facts, surprises and stories.
+The gorge can easily be explored on your own.
+However, we will be happy to guide you through the gorge by appointment and tell you interesting facts, surprises and stories.

 History